-BE13-B Fenestration area in the baseline/budget design is established correctly 90.1 2016/2019 Section 11

-90.1 Table 11.5.1 #5 c: The budget building design must have identical exterior dimensions as the proposed design, except when the fenestration area of the new buildings or additions exceeds 40% of the gross exterior wall area, the budget fenestration area is reduced proportionally along each exposure until the total fenestration area is equal to 40%.
+BE13-B Fenestration area in the baseline/budget design is established correctly 90.1 2016/2019 Section 11 the gross exterior wall area, the budget fenestration area is reduced proportionally along each exposure until the total fenestration area is equal to 40%.
 Fenestration must be distributed on each face of the building in the same proportion as in the proposed design.